Agility Planner: Addressing the Challenges of Business Continuity Planning

 a.
 Lack of resources

 Business continuity is, by all means, an investment.
 However, there are certain costs related to it.
-Trying to run a robust business continuity program can be a challenge when you’re not given the budget, manpower, or resources to do things properly.
+Trying to run a robust business continuity program can be challenging when you’re not given the budget, workforce, or resources to do things properly.

-One of the best ways to ensure that you are getting everything you need is to make a clear budget of the exact costs of the program.
+One of the best ways to ensure that you are getting everything you need is to make a clear budget of the program's exact costs.
 Then estimate the costs to the business if something went wrong without the plan in place.

 Agility Planner is a low-cost BCM solution.
-Unlike other options which may include expensive consultants, complex and costly software, or labor- and time-intensive processes, Agility Planner provides a simple tool to make business continuity planning achievable for any size organization.
+Unlike other options, including expensive consultants, complex and costly software, or labor- and time-intensive processes, Agility Planner provides a simple tool to make business continuity planning achievable for any size organization.

 It is the only solution that allows you to build and manage a BC strategy, giving you the flexibility to plan, train, test, alert, and recover—all in one.